Princess Cookie: Plot

-The episode begins in media res, with Finn, Jake, and Princess Bubblegum at the scene of a hostage situation.
+The episode begins in medias res, with Finn, Jake, and Princess Bubblegum at the scene of a hostage situation.
 The perpetrator, a chocolate chip cookie named Baby-Snaps (voiced by Donald Faison) and his henchman demands Bubblegum's crown in exchange for the prisoners.
 Jake, disguised as a milkman, and Finn, disguised as his shadow, successfully enter the building.
 Finn sneaks off to take care of Baby-Snaps's chocolate chip accomplices, while Jake tries to reason with the cookie.

 Jake soon learns that Baby-Snaps grew up in an orphanage, and that his life changed when he first met Princess Bubblegum, due to the happiness she brought to the children.
 However, after a young Baby-Snaps told her that he too wanted to be a princess, she laughed at him.
 This in turn, caused him to resent her.
 Jake, sympathetic to Baby-Snaps's plight, helps him escape, although the two are pursued by the Banana Guards.
 Cornered on the precipice of a canyon, Baby-Snaps realizes the futility of his flight, thanks Jake, and jumps over the edge.

 However, instead of dying, he is merely fragmented into several pieces.
 Baby-Snaps is later put back together and institutionalized.
 At the hospital, Finn and Jake arrive and, with the approval of Princess Bubblegum, Jake gives Baby-Snaps a grass crown so that he can be the princess of the Grasslands.